aggnostos/seedex-openwrt/README.md

 - `sdx logs` to see the service logs.
-- `sdx restart` to restart everything the right order.
+- `sdx restart` to restart services in the right order.

 ## Where to go next